maliacho/svg-logo-maker/README.md

 AND the output text "Generated logo.svg" is printed in the command line WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered

+## Screenshot/Video

+## Technologies Used
+VS Code, JavaScript, Node, Inquirer, Jest

+## Installation
+To use this application, you must install the Node packages Inquirer and Jest.

+## License
+MIT